clojure/clojure/README.txt

 If you are using Clojure 1.1, use clojure-contrib 1.1.*

 If you are using Clojure 1.2, use clojure-contrib 1.2.*

+If you are using Clojure 1.3, use clojure-contrib 1.3.*

 If you are using Clojure from the "master" branch on Github, use clojure-contrib from the "master" branch on Github.